beginning of content

 Doctors can look for diseases by doing an ultrasound scan on a woman's ovaries, uterus (womb) and fallopian tubes.

 Usually, a transvaginal ultrasound scan is done, where a small ultrasound probe is put in your vagina.
+This is only done with your consent.

-The scan can also check for blocks in your fallopian tubes (the tubes that connect the ovaries and the uterus).
+An ultrasound can also check for blocks in your fallopian tubes (the tubes that connect the ovaries and the uterus).
 These could stop your eggs from travelling along the tubes and into the uterus.

 Imaging of your fallopian tubes